Quarto Background

 Why Quarto

-Quarto is new software developed by Posit–the company that maintains RStudio.
+Quarto is new software developed by Posit–the company that maintains Positron and RStudio.
 Quarto is extremely versatile and supports several programming languages.
-Quarto documents are structurally similar to RMarkdown files (more on this later) but is more efficient and easily supports a variety of ‘bells and whistles’ that makes it worthwhile to embrace.
+Quarto documents are structurally similar to RMarkdown files (more on this later) but are more efficient and easily support a variety of ‘bells and whistles’ that make it worthwhile to embrace.

 This workshop uses Quarto for the following reasons: